ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 When you connect the drive to your PS2 console and power it on, PSBBN should automatically launch.

 #### Fat PS2 console models SCPH-3000x-500xx:
-If your console boots to the regular OSD or freezes at the `PlayStation 2` logo, it means that your drive has not been recognised or you are experiencing another hardware issue.
+If your console boots to the regular OSD or freezes, it means that your drive has not been recognised or you are experiencing a hardware issue.
 You should check the following:
 1. Make sure you are using an official Sony Network Adapter; 3rd-party adapters are not supported
 2. Ensure the network adapter and drive are securely connected to the console
 3. Check that the connectors on the console and network adapter are clean and free of dust/debris